Impetus/couverture/README.md

 #  **There are two project here.
 We are giving brief introduction about both project,which is given below.**

-> 1. Sonar_usscc-plugin tool.
+> 1. Sonar USSCC Plugin Tool.

-> 2. Code coverage tool(This is a standalone application)
+> 2. Code Coverage Tool (A command line application)

-1. Sonar-usscc-plugin tool
+1. Sonar USSCC Plugin Tool.

 > ## Overview-

-> USSCC Tool calculates code coverage specific to the user stories we deliver.
+> Sonar USSCC Plugin Tool calculates code coverage specific to the user stories we deliver and show it over sonar dashboard.
 > This gives a clear picture in terms of percentage of code coverage for each user story.
 > And hence coverage result does not get diluted with usually low legacy code coverage or other user stories coverage.